mariamhossamdiab/web_scrabing_mobaily/README.md

 This project is designed for e-commerce data collection, allowing users to scrape product details and prices for multiple brands or keywords from a specific website.
 This can be useful for price comparison, market analysis, or inventory management.

-# Strengths of My Project:

-Automated Data Collection: Eliminates the need for manual data gathering from the website.

-Scalability: Can handle multiple brands or keywords by simply modifying the input Excel file.

-Well-Organized Output: The data is neatly formatted and saved into an Excel file, making it easy to analyze.

-Potential Enhancements:

-Error Handling:

-Implement error handling to manage cases where the website blocks scraping or where a product is not found for a given keyword.

-Dynamic Waits:

-Use dynamic waits in Selenium to ensure the page is fully loaded before extracting data.

-Multi-Threading:

-Introduce multi-threading to speed up the scraping process for large datasets.

-Headless Browsing:

-Use headless mode in Selenium to make the scraping faster and less resource-intensive.
 ![Mobaily_website](https://github.com/user-attachments/assets/89cb7b18-4636-44a9-81f6-d9cb82580e5b)

 ![image](https://github.com/user-attachments/assets/95f3dfb7-74b3-4ac8-8bf4-76245af4afc8)